 Iberdrola has definitely come a long way.
 The once local utility company has become the global leader in clean energy in just 20 years, and the strategic plan demonstrates that the firm has no intentions of relinquishing its throne.
 This plan demonstrates the importance of having a sustainable economy; a goal that lately has been targeted by many businesses.
 In fact, Blackrock has recently made a “blacklist” of 53 firms (including Exxon, Lufthansa, Chevron and Daimler) that have not yet adopted effective sustainable policies.
 Investors are increasingly giving importance to sustainability, and studies have found that firms that have strong ESG policies are traded with a premium on the market.
 Additionally, from the juridical point of view, in all governance codes worldwide, specific ESG requirements are necessary for listed firms.
 And in conclusion, consumers are shifting towards sustainable products and services.
 Iberdrola has realized the occurrence of this shift, and it has moved ahead to be sure of being on the cutting edge of the future sustainable economy.

-Sources: 2020 Iberdrola’s Annual Report, Financial Times, Reuters, Iberdrola’s Press Release, “Foundation of ESG Investing; How ESG Affects Equity Valuation, Risk, and Performance”, Guido Giese (2019).
+Sources: 2020 Iberdrola’s Annual Report, Financial Times, FactSet, Reuters, Iberdrola’s Press Release, “Foundation of ESG Investing; How ESG Affects Equity Valuation, Risk, and Performance”, Guido Giese (2019).